solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/access_token/_index.md

 {{< /highlight >}}

 ### Testing our configuration
-The authentication flow to get the access token happens outside of Gloo's purview.
+The authentication flow to get the access token happens outside of Gloo Edge's purview.
 To access the petclinic site, we will simply include the access token in our request.
-Gloo will validate that the token is active using the URL we specified in the AuthConfig.
+Gloo Edge will validate that the token is active using the URL we specified in the AuthConfig.

-1. Port-forward the Gloo Gateway Proxy service so that it is reachable from your machine at `localhost:8080`:
+1. Port-forward the Gloo Edge Proxy service so that it is reachable from your machine at `localhost:8080`:
 ```
 kubectl -n gloo-system port-forward svc/gateway-proxy 8080:80 &
 portForwardPid3=$! # Store the port-forward pid so we can kill the process later